davidedc/Minimal-2D-Js-Software-Renderer/tests/browser-tests/performance-tests/performance-tests-explained.md

 *   The `requestAnimationFrame` loops in `performance-utils.js` check this flag on each iteration and exit early if set.
 *   Any active `animationFrameId` is cancelled.
 *   State is reset, and an "aborted" message is shown.

+This refactored workflow leverages the drawing capabilities of the `high-level-tests` directly, promoting code reuse and simplifying the process of adding new scenarios to the performance suite by focusing on a self-registration mechanism within the test files themselves.

 This detailed workflow allows for flexible and reasonably accurate performance comparisons between the two rendering methods under various configurable conditions.